-You can read Dr. Mercadante’s story in her most recent book: Bloomfield Avenue: A Jewish-Catholic Jersey Girl’s Spiritual Journey [Rowman & LIttlefield, Cowly Imprint, 2006].
-Dr. Mercadante is a prolific author of more than 50 articles and five books, she lectures internationally, conducts seminars to a wide variety of audiences, and teaches on such topics as addiction recovery, gender and theology, faith and film, and spiritual memoir writing.
+- She is a prolific author of five books and more than 50 articles.
+She lectures internationally, conducts seminars for a wide variety of audiences, and teaches on a broad range of topics including: addiction recovery, gender and theology, faith and film, and spiritual memoir writing.

-This year Dr. Mercadante was named a Luce Scholar for her work examining the beliefs and practices of today’s “Spiritual but not Religious.”
-The coveted Henry Luce III Fellowship in Theology is awarded to only six scholars per year throughout the entire U.S. and Canada.
-Her project, entitled “Untethered Belief, Unfettered Practice: Thinking Theologically about ‘Spiritual but not Religious’“, be published sometime next year.
+- She was named a Luce Scholar for her work examining the beliefs and practices of today’s “Spiritual but not Religious.” (“Untethered Belief, Unfettered Practice: Thinking Theologically about ‘Spiritual but not Religious’)” The coveted Henry Luce III Fellowship in Theology is awarded to only six scholars per year throughout the entire U.S. and Canada.

 - She is a Robert Straker Professor of Historical Theology at The Methodist Theological School in Ohio, a member of the Scioto Valley Presbytery, and an active participant in many professional groups including The American Academy of Religion and The Workgroup on Constructive Theology.

 - She is a Fellow of The Center of Theological Inquiry at Princeton and The Ecumenical Institute at St. John’s University.
 In addition to the Luce award, she has received numerous grants from such groups as The Louisville Institute and The Association of Theological Schools.

 - She was elected to the “Theologies of Religious Pluralism” project of the American Academy of Religion.
 She has also served as Visiting Scholar in Media & Theology at The University of Edinburgh (Scotland).